its-vaishu2405/CRUD-Operation/README.md

 ### Accessing the Application

-Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to start using CrudNimap!
+Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to start using QuickCrud!

 ## Contributing